-- assist applicants to compile quality permit applications that can be assessed faster, without us having to request further information - ensure those undertaking works in and around public space understand our requirements and the obligations upon them.
+- assist applicants to compile quality permit applications that can be assessed faster, without us having to request further information - ensure those undertaking works in and around public space understand our requirements and their obligations.

 Precautions must be taken to minimise the danger, risk and disruption posed by construction activity, especially where works are occurring adjacent to public areas, require the occupation of public spaces (such as footpaths or roads) or will have an impact on local traffic conditions.